bubbletroubles/PowerStig/CompositeResources.md

 ```

 Now V-1075 has been passed to the Script resource instead of the Registry resource.
-In the future we will build a resource to handle this better and also because the script resource will not be allowed with device guard is enabled.
+In the future we will build a resource to handle this better and also because the script resource will not be allowed with device guard when enabled.

 ```exe
 ResourceID = "[Script][V-1075][low][[Skip]Display Shutdown Button]::[WindowsServer]BaseLine";